 You only need to do this once while you’re away and it’ll activate on any day you use your phone while away, reverting to normal back in the UK.
 To stop it while you’re away, text Stop Travel to 150.
 EE says it will text you when you reach 80% and 100% of your roaming allowance.
 More details can be found on its website.

-Like rival networks, O2 now offers free roaming within the EU, as well as its own wider Europe Zone, including non EU countries on the continent.
+Like rival networks, O2 now offers all customers free roaming within the EU, as well as its own wider Europe Zone, including non EU countries on the continent.

 By not using O2 Travel, you could be liable for £6 per megabyte data charges, as well as local call and text rates.
 O2 mitigates this by placing a £120 cap on data spending outside of the EU, which customers can remove by calling the network.